 First of all: it is the same nut.
 Young coconuts are green and as they’re getting older, they slowly turn into a yellow-orange until the husk eventually turns brown and looks dry, and the coconut falls off the tree by itself.

 Taste, consistency, and amount of meat and water change depending on the level of ripeness.
 A very young coconut younger than six months old hardly has meat but a lot of water.
 The older the coconut, the less water it has and the harder and thicker the meat gets.
 The water of ripe coconut tastes sweeter and more intense, and the meat is less sweet but rather nutty.

 On some tropical beaches, you can often see old coconuts that have already fallen from a tree.
-They have a small green sprout, which grows from the fat inside and will end up as a new tree as soon as the coconut roots in the ground.
+They have a small green sprout, which grows from the fat inside and will end up as a new tree as soon as the coconut roots are in the ground.

 Which coconut do you prefer – the young or ripe one?

 The Coconut Part I: The nut that’s not a nut

 The Coconut Part II: Tree of Life and its amazing uses